sadeniyi2/sadeniyi2/README.md

 ## 🌟 About Me

-- 🏫 **Student:** Currently studying Computer Science at Bowen University, Nigeria.
+- 🏫 **Student:** Currently studying Computer Science at Bowen University, Nigeria, also the President of Cybersecurity at Bowen TechHub.
 - 🤖 **Robotics Leader:** Former President of a national robotics team, leading us to secure national and international recognition.
 - 💻 **Tech Advocate:** GDG Silicon Valley Member with 7+ years of experience in **Tech Volunteering** and **Community Development**.
 - 🎨 **Creative Specialist:** Expertise in designing visually appealing graphics and enhancing brand visibility.